Home Improvement Tip

 Updating your kitchen can always add value.
 Two things to think about are how much you want to spend, and are you staying for a while or getting ready to sell?
 The update can be anywhere from a full upscale renovation or just updating appliances, cabinet faces, and knobs.

-The return on investment can be surprisingly more with just updating a few appliances and knobs.
+The kitchen remodel return on investment can be surprisingly higher with just updating a few appliances and knobs.
 If you think about how you’re spending far less money on a minor renovation while still getting the desired result, it makes sense that the return can be higher.
 If you are getting ready to sell, the minor updates can get you the higher ROI.
 If you are staying a while, then go for what makes you happier in your kitchen and what you can afford.

 How to Ask Us About a Potential Home Improvement